- Gemini Home

 - Integration Time Calculators

 - Magnitudes and Fluxes

 - Observing Condition Constraints

 - SV/Demo Science

 Change page style:

 The values in these tables are based on results from the FLAMINGOS-2 Integration Time Calculator and from the early commissioning runs.
 They assume 70-percentile (IQ70, ~average) image quality for all categories, photometric conditions (CC50), and an airmass of less than 1.2 for the sensitivites presented here.
 Water vapor has little impact on the near-IR imaging sensitivity, or on spectroscopic sensitivity in the middles of the J, H, and K windows, but does significantly effect the edges of the JHK windows where absorption by telluric water vapor is strong.
 The estimates also use the measured telescope, camera, and detector performances.
 Note that some sky conditions vary outside of those stated above.
 For example, OH emission, although scaled by airmass, can intrinsically vary by over a factor of two from night to night and over much shorter timescales - which can alter S/N and sensitivity by +/- sqrt2 in the J, H, and K bands.
 Thus observers should use both the table and the ITC with some caution and conservatism.
-These values are accurate to within 30% so please keep this in mind for SV proposals.

 Regarding readout noise, note that JHKs imaging used CDS readout.

 |FLAMINGOS-2 IMAGING SENSITIVITY (S/N=5 IN 1 HOUR, N.I.
 OVERHEADS)|

 |Y||1.02||22.2 (in J)||300